whatnick/DIN_Wemos_ATM90E26_upy/README.md

  function.

 ### IoT Servers
 The sample code here is targeted to self-hosted [Graphite](http://graphite.readthedocs.io/en/latest/install.html).
-Recommended method for installing and running with all the dependencies in place is docker image.
+Recommended method for installing and running with all the dependencies in place is a docker image on Linux and Vagrant on Windows.
+Alternative IoT data hosts are:
+ - AWS IoT
+ - EmonCMS
+ - Thingspeak
+ - Blynk
+ - and many many more ....